Money, Benefits, Student Discounts

 Money Mentors

-The Money Mentors are two students who work with the Money Advice Team, who are offering tips and tricks on saving money.
+The Money Mentors are students who work with the Money Advice Team, who are offering tips and tricks on saving money.
 They have started a blog, and you can look out for more content on the Student Services Instagram.

 Scottish Welfare Fund